ps2/rileylink/Readme.md

 ### Hardware

 See the [hardware](https://github.com/ps2/rileylink/tree/master/hardware) directory for design files to build a RileyLink.
 The hardware design is released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
+This board has small parts and will need to be reflow soldered; using a solder-paste stencil is recommended.

 ![RileyLink Hardware](https://raw.githubusercontent.com/ps2/rileylink/master/rileylink.jpg)